TACC-Cloud/agave-cli/README.md

 ## Installation from source

-The following technologies are required to use the Agave API cli tools.
+The following dependencies are required to use the Agave API cli tools.

 	* bash
 	* curl
-	* Perl
-	* Python (including json.tool)

 Just clone the repository from Bitbucket and add the bin directory to your classpath and you're ready to go.